 In recent years, the series has expanded from its presidential history niche to invite authors and historians to share stories of the many people and events that have shaped American history.
 And, after back-to-back sellouts, OHS decided in 2019 that it was time to take the series to the big leagues and move to a new home: the Arlene Schnitzer Concert Hall.

-This year, the series kicks off on March 17 with what promises to be a powerful and relevant lineup of speakers.
-Joanne Freeman, best known for her scholarship on Alexander Hamilton (and her work advising the blockbuster musical Hamilton), will speak on her latest book, The Field of Blood: Violence in Congress and the Road to Civil War.
+Joanne Freeman, best known for her scholarship on Hamilton (and her work advising the blockbuster musical of the same name), rounds out the series on March 16, 2021, with a talk on her latest book, The Field of Blood: Violence in Congress and the Road to the Civil War.
 Sometimes hitting a bit close to home in the current political climate, as Freeman writes in the book’s introduction, this work details the physical violence (think knife fights and dueling) that occurred in Congress in the mid-1800s and ultimately led to the Civil War.

 While not every name on the series roster may be broadly recognizable, the Oregon Historical Society has earned a reputation for hosting compelling and provocative historians and authors.
-Some past speakers, like David McCullough and Doris Kearns Goodwin, are familiar names on the bestsellers list, while others, like former Portlander H.W.
+Some past speakers, like David McCullough and Doris Kearns Goodwin, are familiar names on best-seller lists, while others, like former Portlander H.W.
 Brands, delight audiences with their breadth of knowledge and passion for making connections between the past and present.

 This year promises to be no different.
-Tickets for the full series are still available, as are single lecture tickets, which start at just $30.
-Lectures begin at 7 p.m. at the Arlene Schnitzer Concert Hall, and tickets are available online through portland5.com, by phone at , and in person at the Portland'5 Box Office (1111 SW Broadway Avenue).
+Tickets for the full series are still available, as are single lecture tickets, which start at just $30; all can be purchased online through portland5.com or by phone at 800-273-1530.